10 Pantry Staples to Help You Through Cancer Treatment

 6. Baked Beans:

-Enjoy them on wholesome toast or alongside a jacket potato for a comforting and nutritious meal.
-Alternatively, use them as a tasty topping for baked sweet potatoes or as a filling for wholegrain wraps.
-Enhance the nutritional value by adding some extra veggies, such as tinned sweetcorn or baby spinach, or any vegetables you have on hand.
+Try them on wholegrain toast or a jacket potato for an easy option.
+You could also use them as a topping for sweet potatoes or wrap them in a wholegrain tortilla.
+For an extra nutrition boost, stir in a handful of vegetables such as tinned sweetcorn, baby spinach, or whatever you have to hand.

 7. Tinned Fruit in Natural Juice: